Haloti Ngata: 2010

 After an outstanding 2010 season which included 63 tackles and 5.5 sacks, Ngata was selected to the 2010 All-Fundamentals Team by USA Football and the NFL Players Association.
+He was ranked 17th by his fellow players on the NFL Top 100 Players of 2011.

 2011

 On February 15, the Ravens placed their franchise tag on Ngata.
 On September 20, he was signed to a 5-year deal worth $61 million.

 The Ravens opened the 2011 season at home against the Pittsburgh Steelers on September 11.
 In the game Ngata forced a fumble and tipped a pass that led to a Ray Lewis interception; the Ravens won 35–7.
 Two weeks later against the St. Louis Rams, Ray Lewis sacked Sam Bradford.
 Bradford fumbled, and the ball was recovered by Ngata who scored his first career regular season touchdown.

 On October 2, 2011, during the Ravens game against the New York Jets, Ngata sacked Jets quarterback Mark Sanchez, causing Sanchez to fumble the ball.
 Ravens linebacker Jarrett Johnson picked up the fumble and returned it for a touchdown.
 The Ravens won the game by a score of 34–17.
 After reviewing the hit, the NFL levied a $15,000 fine against Ngata for roughing the passer even though no penalty was called by officials during the game.

 Ngata finished the season with a career-high 64 tackles (36 unassisted), along with 5 sacks, 2 forced fumbles, and 5 passes defended.
 Ngata also earned his third straight Pro Bowl appearance.
+He was ranked ninth by his fellow players on the NFL Top 100 Players of 2012.

 2012

 During the 2012 season, Ngata played mostly defensive tackle and sometimes defensive end, collecting 5 sacks and 51 tackles overall.
 Ngata played in all four games of the Ravens 2012 postseason, recording 10 solo tackles and 3 assisted tackles as he helped the Ravens to victory in Super Bowl XLVII.
 A notable incident that occurred in this season happened in Week 14, when he hit Washington Redskins' rookie quarterback Robert Griffin III in his right knee, twisting it.
 Griffin would re-injure this knee later in the season, forcing him to undergo surgery.
+He was ranked 42nd by his fellow players on the NFL Top 100 Players of 2013.

 2013

 In 2013, Ngata played mostly as a nose tackle making 33 tackles, 1.5 sacks, and 3 passes defended in 15 games played.
+He was ranked 45th by his fellow players on the NFL Top 100 Players of 2014.

 2014

 On August 29, 2014, Ngata was fined $8,268 for intentionally kicking Washington Redskins guard Shawn Lauvao during the final preseason game.

 On December 4, 2014, Ngata was suspended for four games after he violated the NFL's policy on performance-enhancing substances.
+In 12 games, he finished with two sacks, 32 total tackles (19 solo), two interceptions, seven passes defended, and two forced fumbles.
+He was ranked 82nd by his fellow players on the NFL Top 100 Players of 2015.